ValentinLeTallec/AutEBook/README.md

 # rr-to-epub

 > [!NOTE]
 > All stories are the property of their respective authors.
-This application is not affiliated with Royal Road in any way and makes no attempt to claim credit for any stories downloaded.
+This application is not affiliated with Royal Road in any way and makes no attempt to claim credit for any stories downloaded. **If anyone working at Royal Road wants this tool taken down, please reach out to me at the email linked to my Github and I will immediately comply.**

 A small application to convert a [Royal Road](https://www.royalroad.com/) story to an `.epub` file, compatible with readers such as Kindle or Calibre.
 Motivated by me wanting to read some stories on my Kindle when I'm without access to the Royal Road web service.